 Garlic Knots from Pizza Dough

-You can make these garlic knots with 1 pound of store-bought or homemade pizza dough.
-My homemade pizza dough yields about 1 lb of dough, which is enough for 16 knots or 1 pizza + 8 knots.
+You can make these garlic knots with 1 or 2 pounds of store-bought or homemade pizza dough.
+My homemade pizza dough yields about 2 lbs of dough, which is enough for 16 knots or 1 pizza + 8 knots.
 If you only need about 8 knots, freeze the other half of dough for another time.
 You will want to make these garlic knots again.

 - Besides garlic knots and pizza, I use my homemade pizza dough for cheesy breadsticks, pepperoni pizza rolls, and ham & cheese pockets too!
 So versatile.